 So, open a terminal or connect via terminal and install Memcached.

-sudo apt update sudo apt install memcached
+sudo apt install memcached

 That’s how quick and easy Memcached will be installed on the system.

 libmemcached-tools package, which provides among other things a CLI tool with which to manage the Memcached instance.

 With these packages installed on the system, Memcached can be managed as a system service with the

 And check the status of the service with the command